igorkry/tnt4j-streams/README.md

 #### Activity PCF parser

- * TranslateNumValues - indicates that parser should translate resolved numeric values to corresponding MQ constant names if possible.
+ * TranslateNumValues - indicates that parser should translate resolved numeric values to corresponding MQ constant names if possible and field/locator data type is `String` (meaning translated value can be assigned to field).
+If value of particular field should be left as number (i.e. `ReasonCode`), use field/locator attribute `datatype="Number"`.
 Default value - `true`.
 (Optional)

     sample:
 ```xml